yuzu-project/api-holiday/README.md

 ## Requirements

 Currently, this project only builds on Unix-like OSes.
-Besides that yout must have installed in your system:
+Besides that you must have installed in your system:
 - Docker (ensure that docker-compose is also installed)
 - cppchecker
 - clang-format